Children's Chorus of San Antonio

-In 1983, Marguerite McCormick founded the Children’s Chorus of San Antonio to develop the artistic and personal potential of young people across the city.
-Today, more than 450 young musicians ages 5–18 gather every week to learn choral music and singing in a healthy, diverse, and inclusive environment.
+In 1983, Marguerite McCormick founded the Children’s Chorus of San Antonio.
 The organization runs eight core ensembles, one of which is in special collaboration with the Boys and Girls Clubs, as well as an extensive early-childhood music and movement program for babies and toddlers called Music Together.
-Through their specially crafted programming, CCSA continues to cultivate the arts and culture in San Antonio, while transforming the lives of young people through the power of music and friendship.

 History

 The CCSA was founded in 1983 by Marguerite McCormick.
 Originally known as the UTSA Children's Chorus, the chorus operated with only 33 singers.
 As the program grew, it eventually split off and the Children's Chorus of San Antonio was officially created as an independent musical non-profit organization in 1993.

 Marguerite McCormick served as the artistic director of the chorus until 2017.
 In April 2017, she was succeeded by Ryan Garrison, a choral arts teacher at the Arizona School for the Arts.
 In 2019, Dr. Gary Mabry stepped up as Interim Artistic Director, following Garrison.
+In 2022, Dr. Carolyn Cruse brought her passion for music to the Children's Chorus, becoming the new Artistic Director.

 In 2014, CCSA became a resident affiliate of the Tobin Center for the Performing Arts, moving the majority of its performances into the Tobin Center.